EarthScope/slarchive/doc/slarchive.md

 <b>-Fi[:overlap]</b>

 <p style="padding-left: 30px;">Future check initially.
-Check the last Mini-SEED data record in an existing archive file and do not write new data to that file if it is older within a certain overlap.
+Check the last miniSEED data record in an existing archive file and do not write new data to that file if it is older within a certain overlap.
 The default overlap limit is 2 seconds; the overlap can be specified by appending a colon and the desired overlap limit in seconds to the option.
 If the overlap is exceeded an error message will be logged once for each time the file is opened.
 This option only makes sense for archive formats where each unique data stream is written to a unique file (e.g. SDS format).
 If a data stream is closed due to timeout (see option -i) the initial future check will be preformed again if the file is re-opened.</p>

 <b>-Fc[:overlap]</b>

 <p style="padding-left: 30px;">Future check continuously.
-Only archive Mini-SEED data records if the first sample of the record is newer, within a certain overlap, than the last sample of the previous record for a given archive file.
+Only archive miniSEED data records if the first sample of the record is newer, within a certain overlap, than the last sample of the previous record for a given archive file.
 The default overlap limit is 2 seconds; the overlap can be specified by appending a colon and the desired overlap limit in seconds to the option.
 If the overlap is exceeded an error message will be logged once until either a non-overlapping packet is received or a new archive file is used.
 This option only makes sense for archive formats where each unique data stream is written to a unique file (e.g. SDS format).</p>

 <b>-s </b><u>selectors</u>